Gorzontrok/Mods-Broforce/Skeleton Dead Face/README.md

 # Skeleton Dead Face
- Repace all of the dead avatar to the skeleton one.
+ Repace all of the dead avatar to the skeleton one from Expendabros.
  ![](.img/showcase.png?raw=true)

 ## Installation :